mamewotoko/stacklr/README.md

     * or list exising calendar
   * add ui to not log event
     * eg. canceled event (not done event)
-* add stack of transition
-  * view stack (recent item)
+  * view transition stack (recent item)
+    * select undo item
   * buffer transitions which is not log to google calendar
+* use as memo tool (as new app?)
+  * tab ui to switch
+  * customizable group?
+  * e.g. add songs to sing at next karaoke party?
+  * e.g. copy to playlist of music player app?
 * test
   * skip/handle google account chooser
-* update readme to use gradle build script
-* add note
+* add note of google task for each item
 * save status by onSaveInstanceState
   * remove csv files
 * add preference